-FIVE teenage boys in care are getting tailored support to help them become successful, confident individuals because of funding from five community minded organisations and individuals.
+FIVE teenage boys in care are getting tailored support to help them become successful, confident individuals because of funding from community minded organisations and individuals.

 Cumbria County Council, Whitehaven Town Council, local branches of Unite and GMB Trade Unions and a pledge from County Councillor Mike Hawkins has raised £9,625.
 We at Brathay Trust have also added funds from our New Beginnings appeal which raised money from 70th anniversary events and a BBC Radio 4 Appeal during 2016.

 This means we can provide targeted regular support to the youngsters including, a three day residential at Brathay Hall.

 As Jacqueline Wallace, our Cumbria Projects Manager, explained:

 “We started with an introductory session at the end of January in Whitehaven.
 The boys got to find out about the programme and to work together on group activities and games.
 They also helped us plan what we would do over the coming weeks and months, all aimed at building their trust and confidence.
 They were able to try new challenges like bouldering and climbing which helped them to explore their strengths and begin to understand how they respond to risk-taking which is what change is about.
 A session on the water, rafting canoes together, a high ropes course and abseiling allowed them to continue to build and develop trust.
 Understandably their life experiences means some aspects of these activities are very hard for them.